BlinkID/blinkid-flutter/README.md

 **BlinkID Session Settings** - `BlinkIdSessionSettings`: the class that contains various settings for the scanning session.
 It contains the settings for the `ScanningMode` and `BlinkIdScanningSettings`, which define various parameters that control the scanning process.

-The optional **ClassFilter** class - [ClassFilter]: the class which controls which documents will be accepted or reject for information extraction during the scanning session.
+The optional **ClassFilter** class - `ClassFilter`: the class which controls which documents will be accepted or reject for information extraction during the scanning session.

 - The implementation of the `performScan` method can be viewed here in the [blinkid_flutter_method_channel.dart](https://github.com/BlinkID/blinkid-flutter/blob/master/BlinkID/lib/blinkid_flutter_method_channel.dart) file.

 **The `performDirectApiScan` method**

-The `performDirectApiScan` method launches the BlinkID scanning process inteded for information extraction from static images.\
+The `performDirectApiScan` method launches the BlinkID scanning process intended for information extraction from static images.\
 It takes the following parameters:
 1. BlinkID SDK settings
 2. BlinkID session settings